Du Page County Health Department - Addison Illinois

 Du Page County Health Department - Addison, IL

-Du Page County Health Department is treatment center located at 1111 West Lake Street in the 60101 zip code in Addison, IL that offers medication-assisted substance use treatment.
-It accepts adult women, people with co-occurring substance use and mental disorders and adult men into its treatment program.
-Du Page County Health Department provides relapse prevention from naltrexone and naltrexone administration to young adults and adults.
-Some of the treatment approaches used by Du Page County Health Department consist of trauma-related counseling, dialectical behavior therapy and cognitive behavioral therapy.
+Du Page County Health Department is treatment center located at 1111 West Lake Street in the 60101 zip code in Addison, IL that offers medication-assisted substance abuse treatment.
+It accepts adult men, adult women and people with co-occurring substance use and mental disorders into its treatment program.
+Du Page County Health Department provides naltrexone administration and relapse prevention from naltrexone to adults and young adults.
+Some of the treatment approaches used by Du Page County Health Department consist of cognitive behavioral therapy, brief intervention and dialectical behavior therapy.

 Address: 1111 West Lake Street, Addison, IL 60101